 The best and worst Super Bowl commercials of 2024: Watch this year's outlier ads

-As the Kansas City Chiefs and the San Francisco 49s battled in Sunday's Super Bowl thriller, some of the world's top brands also sought to score points with viewers.
+As the Kansas City Chiefs took on the San Francisco 49ers in Sunday's Super Bowl thriller, some of the world's top brands also sought to score points with viewers.
 Here are the best and worst commercials that aired in the 2024 game, according to experts.

 As usual, advertisers had a lot on the line, with brands paying $7 million for 30 seconds of airtime to reach an audience that was expected to top 100 million viewers.
 Not every ad scored a touchdown, and a few fumbled the ball.